wpendl99/.github/profile/simon/simon-react/simon-react.md

 ## Test as you go

 That was a lot of changes and it is easy to make a mistake during the process.
-It is easier if you start with the working app that `create-react-app` builds and then make sure it runs (using `npm run start`) without error.
-Make sure you understand everything it is doing before it gets more complex.
-Then make a small change, and test that it works.
+When you do this with your start up application you will find it easier if you start with the working app that `create-react-app` builds and then test that it runs (using `npm run start`) without error.
+Then make sure you understand everything it is doing before it gets more complex.
+After that, make a small change, and test that it still works.
+If it does, commit that change to Git.
 That way you can see where things get broken before it gets out of hand.

 ## Study this code

 Get familiar with what the example code teaches.

 - Clone the repository to your development environment.

   ```sh
   git clone https://github.com/webprogramming260/simon-react.git
   ```

 - Review the code and get comfortable with everything it represents.
 - View the code in your browser by hosting it from a VS Code debug session.
 - Make modifications to the code as desired.
 Experiment and see what happens.